rednodelabs/rnl-demokit-rtls/README.md

 RedNodeLabs RTLS Demo Kit includes the following:

-* 8x Decawave MDEK1001 Development Boards
+* 7x Decawave MDEK1001 Development Boards
 * 1x Nordic nRF52840 USB Dongle

 ## Kit Description

 Our RTLS Demo Kit provides a system with up to eight nodes showcasing the possibilities of our reliable and low-latency 2.4 GHz wireless mesh network working in combination with our accurate Real-Time Localization System (RTLS) application based on UWB.

-Six nodes are configured as fixed anchors and two nodes act as mobile tags.
+Six nodes are configured as fixed anchors and one node act as mobile tag.
 The USB dongle is used as a gateway for data collection and visualization in a PC.

 All the nodes are power-optimized and able to run with small batteries, making the system a great fit for plug & play applications in sport, industry or consumer markets; particularly in the harshest environments and when no complex infrastructure deployment is desired.

+# Getting Started

 ## Prerequisites